 - Naja kaouthia: for cobras and spitting cobras

-(This list was by Michael Cota, resident Thailand herpetologist)
+This list was by Michael Cota, resident Thailand researcher.

 As you can see in the list of snakes that match the venom types – there are multiple snakes listed in some cases.
-Some snakes have venom which fall into a couple of categories.
+Some snakes have venom which fall into more than one category.
 Monocled cobras (Naja kaouthia) have venom that is primarily neurotoxic, but, it also has hemotoxic properties and causes necrosis of tissue at the bite site.
-I know of one case personally where a man, bit on the toe by Naja kaouthia, lost his entire leg, and then died anyway about 20 days after the bite.
+I know of one case personally where a man, bit on the toe by Naja kaouthia, lost his lower leg, then entire leg, and then died anyway about twenty days after the bite.

 The categories of snake venom are not complete without mentioning the major effects of some other snakes that don’t fit into the nice categories listed above.